MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_Configuring_Pipelines_as_Code_with_YAML.md

 ## Lab overview

 Many teams prefer to define their build and release pipelines using YAML.
-This allows them to access the same pipeline features as those using the visual designer, but with a markup file that can be managed like any other source file.
-YAML build definitions can be added to a project by simply adding the corresponding files to the root of the repository.
-Azure DevOps also provides default templates for popular project types, as well as a YAML designer to simplify the process of defining build and release tasks.
+This allows them to access the same pipeline features as those using the visual designer but with a markup file that can be managed like any other source file.
+YAML build definitions can be added to a project by simply adding the corresponding files to the repository's root.
+Azure DevOps also provides default templates for popular project types and a YAML designer to simplify the process of defining build and release tasks.

 ## Objectives

 After you complete this lab, you will be able to:

-- configure CI/CD pipelines as code with YAML in Azure DevOps
+- Configure CI/CD pipelines as code with YAML in Azure DevOps.

 ## Estimated timing: 60 minutes